Quick Answer: How Much Does an Okinawa Trip Cost in 2026?

 Is Okinawa expensive compared to Tokyo or Kyoto?

 Okinawa is not always more expensive than Tokyo or Kyoto.
-Simple accommodation, local meals, and casual sightseeing can be affordable.
+Simple accommodation, local meals, and casual sightseeing can be more affordable.
 The part that makes Okinawa feel expensive is transportation, especially if you rely on taxis, rent a car alone, or stay far from public transport.

 How much money do I need per day in Okinawa?